 Brian Klein is an accomplished trial attorney who has successfully litigated in federal and state court.
 His practice focuses on high-stakes criminal and regulatory defense matters and civil litigation, and he aggressively and effectively advocates for his clients in a wide variety of state and federal forums.
 He is a former federal prosecutor with extensive trial experience, and he is known for his superior courtroom skills.
 He teaches a criminal practice seminar at the USC Gould School of Law.

 Brian often represents successful entrepreneurs and professionals, iconoclastic companies, celebrities, and high-profile start-ups and fast growing businesses in connection with the most important legal issues facing them whether civil, regulatory, or criminal.
 As an example, he successfully defended Cesar Millan (the “Dog Whisperer”) when the Los Angeles County Department of Animal Control and District Attorney’s Office investigated allegations of animal abuse tied to one of Mr. Millan’s television shows.
 The authorities ultimately concluded Mr. Millan did nothing wrong and did not bring any charges.
 As another example, he currently represents Arthur and Kathleen Breitman in connection with a securities class action lawsuit involving the Tezos crowdfunding, which raised over $230 million.
 Based on his accomplishments, Brian has been repeatedly recognized as a “Super Lawyer,” and he is frequently sought ought by the media to comment on pressing legal issues.

-He has extensive experience in the Fintech space, including representing blockchain technology and bitcoin companies, entrepreneurs, and early adopters in all types of criminal and regulatory defense matters and civil litigation (including bankruptcy proceedings).
+He has extensive experience with cutting-edge technology cases, including representing entrepreneurs, start-ups, and early adopters in all types of criminal and regulatory defense matters and civil litigation (including bankruptcy proceedings).
 He founded and chairs the board of directors of the non-profit Digital Currency and Ledger Defense Coalition and chairs the American Bar Association’s blockchain technology and digital currency national institute, which was held this year at New York University School of Law.
 He serves as an advisor to BlockSeer, a blockchain analytics company, and formerly volunteered as the outside general counsel and chair of the legal advocacy committee for the Bitcoin Foundation.
 He speaks about Fintech around the world at, among other places, global law firms, major payments and technology companies, and industry conferences.